33 - 10 bits/s Ought To Be Enough for Anybody

 Caltech researchers Jieyu Zheng and Markus Meister quantified this in late 2024 by applying information theory to decades of behavioral data on tasks like reading, typing, gaming, and puzzle-solving, as detailed in their paper in ‘Neuron’ titled "The unbearable slowness of being: Why do we live at 10 bits/s?.

-The quote "640K ought to be enough for anybody" is a persistent myth attributed to Bill Gates around 1981, coinciding with the IBM PC launch and its 640KB usable RAM limit due to the Intel 8088 processor's design, where 384KB of 1MB address space was reserved.
+The quote "640K ought to be enough for anybody" is a persistent quote that was attributed to Bill Gates around 1981, coinciding with the IBM PC launch and its 640KB usable RAM limit due to the Intel 8088 processor's design, where 384KB of 1MB address space was reserved.

 It first appeared in print in 1985, without a verifiable source like a specific conference, and spread rapidly in media by 1990 despite lacking direct evidence or witnesses.